 This article guides Box Administrators on how to safely allow access to their Box enterprise and user content from custom built applications using Box's API.
 Some applications have the potential to be harmful if used incorrectly, so when enabling or authorizing applications it's important to be mindful of the information presented in this article.

-Some common scenarios that this article addresses are:
+Some common scenarios this article addresses are:

-- Admins beginning to lead their own projects, building on Box's API, seeking a better understanding of how to evaluate application scopes.
+- Admins beginning to lead their own projects, building on Box's API, and seeking a better understanding of how to evaluate application scopes.

 The administrator should:

-Authorizing an Application
+Authorizing an application

 If an administrator receives a request to authorize an application, the administrator should:

-|If the user tries to delete a file under the folder (where the user is a Viewer) through the application, then the call will fail with a permissions error
+|If the user tries to delete a file under the folder through the application, the call fails with a permissions error.

-|If the user tries to run reports through the application, then the call will fail with a permissions error
+|If the user tries to run reports through the application, the call fails with a permissions error.

-|If the user attempts to rename a user, the call will succeed
+|If the user attempts to rename a user, the call succeeds.

-- The setting For the following users does include "All users", but if the "For the following users" setting was to "Application Only", then this application would only be able to access content under its app users (and not managed users in the rest of the enterprise)!
+- The setting For the following users does include "All users", but if For the following users is set to "Application Only", then this application can access content only under its app users (and not managed users in the rest of the enterprise).

-Additionally, this application can generate tokens for any user - including the admin.
+- Additionally, this application can generate tokens for any user, including the admin.

-The scopes above should also raise red flags.
-This application can not only read/write files and folders, but also manage nearly everything in the enterprise (delete/create users, delete/create retention policies, legal hold policies, and impersonate users).
+- This application not only reads and writes files and folders, but also manages nearly everything in the enterprise: deletion and creation of user accounts, deletion and creation of retention policies, legal hold policies, and impersonation of users.